cheehongw/functional_expressionism/README.md

 	* Display Ratings, comments and description of the stall
 	* Scroll down to view menu of the stall

+* A "I am feeling lucky page" - recommend the dish for the user.
+Users can:
+	* Swipe right/ Click on the right arrow to move to the next recommendation.
+	* Swipe left/ Click on the left arrow to move back to the previous recommendation.
+	* Double tap/click to confirm their choice.

 * Login/Signup page
 * User Dashboard
 	* Shows stall visit history
 	* Show comments and reviews made by user in timeline

 ## 2.2.
 Features

+Our web-application will have these features:

+* Display the list of dishes in every food stalls in NUS.
+* Give recommendations on what to eat every day.
+* Give the distance from the user to the stall to the stall that serve the dish they are considering.

 # 3. Tech Stack